An autoimmune response is when your immune system gets tired and confused and attacks healthy cells.

 You may have to go to bed a bit earlier or sleep a bit longer from now on, and you can request that they accommodate you in this new habit.

 When people hear the word “inflammation” they did to think of that process of fluid rushing into a body part: “my ankle is inflamed.”
 But in the context of autoimmune, it might be more accurate to think of inflammation as your immune system’s overreaction to the stresses of daily life.

 For some patients, a doctor may prescribe pharmaceuticals.
 The purpose of some of these medications is to suppress the immune system so the frequency of flare-ups is reduced.
-Since these medications can bring with them other, newer challenges, taking them in conjunction with an anti-inflammatory diet might reduce the dosage of medication required.
+Since these medications can bring with them other, newer challenges, taking them in conjunction with an anti-inflammatory diet might help reduce the required dosage of medication.

 The Numinous Journey Toward Improved Health

 My personal passion is synthesizing information and making it as simple for people to implement into their daily lives as possible.

 As a very busy person myself, I try only to propose practical, real-world solutions that will fit into real people’s modern day, stretched-to-the-limit schedules.

 You’ll discover that a big part of the organizing process is the systematic creation of more free time.
 So if you’re concerned that self-care interventions will leave you with even less free time than you have now, it may actually leave you with more.

 Ultimately, it’s not that I’m trying to help people add more years to their life, it’s that I’m hoping to help others add more life to their years.
 This is because: when you focus on quality first, the quantity usually follows.